IgniteUI/igniteui-docfx/en/components/input-group.md

 </code-view>

 ### Custom Validators
 Some input fields may require custom validation and this could be achieved via custom validators.
-When the value is invalid, the validator will generate a set of errors that could be used to display a specific error message on the screen.
+When the value is invalid, the validator will generate a set of errors that could be used to display a specific error message.

 Below is an example of a simple custom reactive form validator that validates if the entered email address contains a predefined value and generates different errors based on where the value occurs.